coderdude1/SpringMicroSvcDemo_AccountWebClient/README.md

 springboot (look in WebServer.java).
 The property name is 'spring.config.name', and in this app it is called 'web-server'.
 It can be a .yml or a .properties file.

-This app is set up for both local config and using a spring config server as a demo.
+This app is set up for both local config and using 2 different spring config server as a demo.

 ## Local config
 Make sure everything in the /resources/bootstrap.yml are commented out.
 Make sure that everything in /resources/web-server.yml are uncommented.
 An interesting note is the local config is configured to host this app on port 3333, vs using port 3334 for the spring config server version.

+THere are two options for config when using the spring config server.
+In the local bootstrap.yml there is a profile with a value called 'alt'.
+When this is uncommented, it will ask for a different config, which has a default port of 3335.

 ## Spring Config Server
 Make sure everything in /resources/bootstrap.yml is uncommented, and everything in /resourcs/web-server.yml